psu-arts-arch-3/art-203/unit-2/lesson-3/exercise-1-breakpoint-madness.md

 ### Objectives

 * Practice the syntax and workflow of mobile-first media queries.
-* Find ways to dramatically change the appearance of a web page.
+* Dramatically change the appearance of a single web page.
-* Create dynamic, engaging web art.
+* Create novel, engaging visual elements to strengthen interface design abilities.

 ### Create an HTML page